 We use information about you from industry databases alongside information you’ve given us, where it is necessary to help us improve our own computer databases and systems.

-Providing you’ve given us consent, sometimes we’ll get in touch about competitions, surveys or relevant products or services we think you’ll like.
-We may also get in touch if you start but don’t complete a quote, so we can offer you help.
+We may also get in touch if you start but don’t complete a quote or get a quote and don’t purchase so we can offer you help.

 You can withdraw your consent to our marketing by unsubscribing from the emails we send you or by contacting us at [email protected] This can take up to 5 working days.

 As a financial services firm subject to UK laws we have obligations to keep our regulators informed and prevent financial crime.
 For example, we will notify UK authorities if we have a suspicion that a business transaction with us involves the proceeds of crime or involves individuals or activities in breach of international sanctions.